 - Handling of N2 signalling from SMF (relayed by AMF) related to PDU Sessions and QoS.

+- Support of ECN marking for L4S: The SMF provides ECN marking request per QoS flow level to the W-AGF as part of PDU session management procedures.

+- When ECN marking for L4S at W-AGF is enabled for downlink or uplink, the W-AGF applies the proper mapping between L4S-enabled QoS profile(s) and L4S-enabled W-UP resource(s) and the W-AGF should set the Congestion Experienced (CE) codepoint in downlink or uplink as per IETF RFC 9330 [x1], IETF RFC 9331 [x2], IETF RFC 9332 [x3], IETF RFC 6040 [x4].

 - Relaying uplink and downlink user-plane packets between the 5G-RG and UPF and between FN-RG and UPF.
 This involves:

 - Enforcing QoS corresponding to N3 packet marking, taking into account QoS requirements associated to such marking received over N2.